 March 8, 2020 / Marjoram

-Much like the three laws of motion that govern general physics, there’s a set of six fundamental truths about how the customer experience operates for ingredient brands–or any brand, for that matter.
+Much like the three laws of motion that govern general physics, there’s a set of six fundamental truths about how the customer experience operates for industrial brands–or any brand, for that matter.
 And whether we know these truths or not, they’re operating like software underneath every marketing program we develop.
-Ingredient marketing might get you the new customers you seek, but if you’re not supporting their customer experience, what’s the point?
+Marketing might get you the new customers you seek, but if you’re not supporting their customer experience, what’s the point?

 Every interaction creates a personal reaction.